Sekushy/Snake/README.md

 # Snake

-A simple recreational project in honor of the classical 'Snake' game to get some practice with C++.
+A simple recreational project of a'Snake' game to get some practice with C++.

+Currently only works on Windows.